VIO v4 Admin Portal - User Guide

 21. API Docs

 Matches the sidebar label API Docs (/api-docs).
-In-portal reference for the External API (/external/v1): Base URL banner at the top, then a second column of tabs (in-page sidebar) to switch documentation by area — Authentication, Vouchers, Users, Campaigns, Tokens, and Analytics.
+In-portal reference for the External API (/external/v1): Base URL banner at the top, then a second column of tabs (in-page sidebar) to switch documentation by area — Authentication, Vouchers, Users, Campaigns, Tokens, Analytics, and Staff PINs.
 Each area shows prose (where applicable), endpoint cards, parameters, example JSON, and example curl lines.
 API keys are created under Settings → API keys, not on this page.

 How to use:

-1. Copy the Base URL from the blue panel if you need the exact external prefix
+- Copy the Base URL from the blue panel if you need the exact external prefix

-3. Under Authentication, read how to send X-API-Key, rate limits, and response envelope shapes
+- Under Authentication, read how to send

-4. For other tabs, expand or scroll through endpoint cards — review path, query/body fields, and example responses
+X-API-Key, rate limits, and response envelope shapes - For other tabs, expand or scroll through endpoint cards — review path, query/body fields, and example responses

-5. Use Copy on code blocks where shown to paste into a terminal or Postman
+- Use Copy on code blocks where shown to paste into a terminal or Postman

-6. Use Go to Settings (bottom-left on large screens) for API key management when you need to create or rotate keys
+- Use Go to Settings (bottom-left on large screens) for API key management when you need to create or rotate keys

 Authentication